oswriter/opensourcewriter.com/content/post/wiki-your-desktop-with-zim.md

 +++
 date = "2017-04-24"
-title = "Wiki Your Desktop With Zim" description = "Zim is a graphical text editor used to maintain a collection of wiki pages" draft = "false" tags = ["Note-Taking Software"]
+title = "Wiki Your Desktop With Zim" description = "Zim is a graphical text editor used to maintain a collection of wiki pages." categories = ["Reviews"] tags = ["Zim", "Jaap Karssenberg"]

 +++